Scarabaeus1031/NEXAH/nexah/README.md

 # NEXAH Layer

-This directory is the conceptual and lightweight package layer of the NEXAH framework.
+This directory is the **conceptual and lightweight package layer** of the NEXAH framework.

-It does not replace the full ENGINE/ or FRAMEWORK/ directories.
+It does not replace the full `ENGINE/` or `FRAMEWORK/` directories.

-Instead, it serves as the layer where NEXAH becomes directly legible as:
+Instead, it serves as the focused layer where the central NEXAH ideas become directly readable and actionable as:

 - package entry points
 - field abstractions
 - identity documents
 - navigation primitives
+- channel and transport structures (v8)
-- dynamic control structures
+- switch and control dynamics (v9)
+- resonance constructs (RATH, OLGO-JANUS, v-bands)
+- **3D geometric reference frame (URF Axial Space + Root Bridge v9.1)**
-- operational transition logic
+- operational transition notes
 - featured visuals

-In that sense, `nexah/` is the place where the framework becomes **readable, geometric, and actionable**.
+In that sense, `nexah/` is the place where the framework becomes **NEXAH itself** — readable, geometric, and navigable in 3D.

 ---